 It’s a widespread misunderstanding that Agile Coach is next level to Scrum Master.
 If we properly understand Scrum, the Scrum Master not just helps the team but also the Product Owner (business) and the entire Organization as a System.

-Reality: Scrum Master is an Agile Coach when the initial shift of focus from Team and Product Owner goes towards System and Practices.
+Reality: Scrum Master is an Agile Coach when the initial shift of focus from Team and Product Owner goes toward System and Practices.

 10. Agile Coach manages dependencies

 Dependencies should be managed by people who have them.
 Agile Coach can help in bringing up the visibility on the dependencies so that the person or the team who has it can go ahead and resolve those dependencies.

 Reality: The person or team who has dependencies should manage or resolve them.

 These are some of the myths about Agile Coaches that exist in the industry.
 Let's learn the roles and responsibilities of an Agile Coach correctly so that we can eliminate these myths.
 For more details, check out our Certified Agile Coach workshop and what participants had to say about it.

 65% of professionals are upskilling in 2023.
 Don’t fall behind, get on a call with us and start upskilling now!